Binscatter Regressions: Methods Overview and Implementation Details

 and

 where $q\geq1$.
-This testing approach formalizes the intuitive idea that if the confidence band for $\mu^{(v)}(x)$ does not contain the parametric fit considered entirely, then such parametric fit is incompatible with the data, i.e., should be rejected.
+This testing approach formalizes the intuitive idea that if the confidence band for $\vartheta_\bw^{(v)}(x)$ does not contain the hypothesized parametric fit entirely, then the parametric fit is incompatible with the data, i.e., the null should be rejected.